 If you complete all the necessary paperwork to withdraw from your course before the 1st December, SAAS will not pay out your Tuition Fees for this academic year.
 This means that if you decide to change course or move to another institution, this should not impact on your ability to attract tuition fee funding for your new course (exceptions apply and you should seek advice from the Student Funding Unit).
 You may, however, be charged by the University of Dundee for any teaching you have undertaken until the date of your withdrawal, and you will need to get this information from our Registry department.

-You will be charged a proportion of tuition fees per semester, but you are allowed a period of 4 weeks grace at the beginning of each semester to withdraw without attracting further charges, eg.
+If you take out a Tuition Fee Loan via SLC, you will be charged a proportion of tuition fees per semester, but you are allowed a period of 4 weeks grace at the beginning of each semester to withdraw without attracting further charges, eg.